Quorum sensing: how bacteria stay in touch

 The inhibition of quorum sensing to suppress bacterial virulence may offer distinct advantages for AMR since it places less selective pressure on pathogens and may avoid the development of resistant bacteria.
 By targeting quorum sensing rather than directly killing bacteria, this type of approach represents an alternative to the use of antibiotics to fight bacterial disease.

-The ideal quorum sensing inhibitor would have a high minimum inhibitory concentration (i.e. low antibacterial activity) but be an effective disruptor of quorum sensing signaling.
+The ideal quorum sensing inhibitor would have a high minimum inhibitory concentration or high minimum bactericidal concentration (i.e. low antibacterial activity) but be an effective disruptor of quorum sensing signaling.
 You can read more about quorum sensing inhibition and possible answers to antibiotic resistance in the BMG LABTECH customer voice interview with Dr. Crystale Lim Siew Ying who works as part of the Malaysian Antimicrobial Stewardship Programme.

 In other approaches, new quorum sensing inhibitors could also potentially be used in combination with existing antibiotics to enhance their efficacy.
 By disrupting bacterial communication and weakening their defenses, lower concentrations of antibiotics may be needed to produce a desired effect.
 This may in turn reduce the selective pressure for antimicrobial resistance.